Physics & Astronomy Job Opportunities

-The Department usually has one or two student assistants in the main office to help answer telephone calls, deliver mail, make copies, and perform other tasks.
+The Department usually has a student assistant in the main office to help answer telephone calls, deliver mail, make copies, and perform other tasks.

 Undergraduate Teaching Assistants

-The Department welcomes experienced, responsible undergraduate students to serve as teaching assistants for laboratory sections in courses like PHY 100 Physics for Elementary Teachers, PHY 101 Physical Science in the Arts, AST 204 Astronomical Investigations, and occasionally for PHY 221 through PHY 224 (introductory physics) as well as certain upper level courses.
+The Department welcomes experienced, responsible undergraduate students to serve as teaching assistants for laboratory sections in courses like PHY 100 Physics for Elementary Teachers, PHY 101 Physical Science in the Arts, and AST 204 Astronomical Investigations.

 Graduate Teaching Assistants